 Hanukkah Sensory Bin – Create a sensory bin with colored beans, measuring cups, measuring spoons, mini star baking pans, dreidels, and gelt.
 The gelt and dreidels are from Michaels.
 You can find out how to color beans with acrylic paint HERE.

-Hanukkah Spin Art Project – To get started with your Hanukkah art project, grab this FREE dreidel printable HERE.
+Hanukkah Spin Art Project – To get started with your Hanukkah art project, grab this FREE dreidel printable BELOW.
 Students can strengthen their scissor skills by cutting the dreidel.
 Then place the paper dreidel in a salad spinner (any cheap salad spinner will work; this one from Walmart).
-Students squirt paint on it, close the lid and spin!
+Students squirt paint on it, close the lid, and spin!

-To make a gorgeous background, have students paint a plain piece of paper and glue the dreidel to out once it is dry!
+To make a gorgeous background, have students paint a plain piece of paper and glue the dreidel to it once it is dry!

 Diwali Sensory Bin – Fill the sensory bin with colored salt, measuring scoops, funnels, tubes, and gems or pom poms.
 Students can create rangoli with the jewels in the sand.
 It is super simple to color sand!
 Simply empty a container of salt in a thick baggie, add some liquid watercolor, close the baggie, shake and place on a tray to dry.

 Lunar New Year Sensory Bin– Make a magical sensory bin for the Chinese Lunar New Year!
-Place noodles, gold beads, scoop, coins, gems, cups and gold pipe cleaners in the bin.
+Place noodles, gold beads, scoops, coins, gems, cups, and gold pipe cleaners in the bin.
 Students can lace the noodles and beads on the pipe cleaners to strengthen those fine motor muscles.
 Find out how to dye the noodles with liquid watercolor here.

 Las Posadas Sensory Bin– Make a vibrant sensory bin for Las Posadas with rainbow rice!
 Then add a mini piñata, scoops, colored shot glasses, tweezers, pom poms, and candy mini erasers.
 Check out how to make rainbow rice here.